+- My Dashboard (the reporting "homepage"; can also be accessed by clicking the Home icon in the left edge of the menu bar)

 - Overview

 - Users

 - Web Sites

 - URL Categories

 - Application Visibility

 - Anti-Malware

+- Advanced Malware Protection

+- File Analysis

+- AMP Verdict Updates

 - Client Malware Risk

 - Web Reputation Filters

-- Layer-4 Traffic Monitor
+- L4 Traffic Monitor

+- SOCKS Proxy

 - Reports by User Location

-- · Web Tracking
+- Web Tracking

 - System Capacity

 - System Status

+- Scheduled Reports

+- Archived Reports

-Using the Reporting Tab
+Using the Reporting Pages

-The Reporting tab provides several options for viewing system data.
-The report pages provide an overview of system activity and support multiple options for viewing system data.
-You can also search each page for website and client-specific data.
+The various report pages provide an overview of system activity and support multiple options for viewing the system data.
+You can also search each page for Website and client-specific data.

-You can perform the following tasks on most reports on the Reporting tab:
+You can perform the following tasks on most report pages:

-Option Link to Task Change the time range displayed in a report Changing the Time Range, page 18-2 Search for specific clients and domains Searching Data, page 18-3 Choose which data to display in charts Choosing Which Data to Chart, page 18-4 Choose and sort columns Related Topics, page 18-4 Export reports to external files Printing and Exporting Reports from Report Pages, page 18-5
+Option Link to Task Change the time range displayed by a report Changing the Time Range, page 18-3 Search for specific clients and domains Searching Data, page 18-3 Choose which data to display in charts Choosing Which Data to Chart, page 18-4 Export reports to external files Printing and Exporting Reports from Report Pages, page 18-5